 Rieckhoff continued, “We must garner more attention and understanding through top notch research like this.
 We need it to better understand the risk factors that can lead to suicide and to better inform the network of support that we provide our community.
 You will be hearing more from IAVA on this subject in coming weeks.”

 The Department of Veterans Affairs (VA) estimates that 22 veterans die by suicide a day.
 In January, they issued a new report that found that the suicide rate for veterans between the ages of 18-29 increased significantly in three years, up nearly 44 percent.
 That same report also noted that seeking help works.

 IAVA has partnered with the VA’s Veterans Crisis Line (VCL) to ensure that every servicemember, veteran, family member and provider knows that there is free and confidential help available 24 hours a day through phone, text and online.
 Veterans, or those concerned about veterans, need only call 800-273-8255 and press 1 to be directly connected to qualified responders.

 Note to media: Email email@example.com or call 212-982-9699 to speak with IAVA CEO and Founder Paul Rieckhoff or IAVA leadership.

-Iraq and Afghanistan Veterans of America (www.IAVA.org) is the nation's first and largest nonpartisan, nonprofit organization representing veterans of Iraq and Afghanistan and has nearly 300,000 Member Veterans and civilian supporters nationwide.
-Celebrating its 10th year anniversary, IAVA recently received the highest rating - four-stars - from Charity Navigator, America's largest charity evaluator.
+Iraq and Afghanistan Veterans of America (www.IAVA.org) is the leading post-9/11 veteran empowerment organization (VEO) with the most diverse and rapidly growing membership in America.
+Celebrating its 10th year anniversary, IAVA has repeatedly received the highest rating - four-stars - from Charity Navigator, America's largest charity evaluator.